 - Games: From frisbee and croquet to charades, there is no shortage of outdoor activities you can enjoy at the park.

 - Relax: Who says you have to do anything in particular when you're at the park?
-There's no shame in going just to get some much-needed R&R, whether that mean a nap in the grass or listening to music and staring into space.
+There's no shame in going just to get some much-needed R&R, whether that means a nap in the grass or listening to music and staring into space.